NAccuardi/Secure_Motorcycle/README.md

 As of 12 Dec 2017 we have achieved the M.V.P.
 * https://trello.com/b/QzYaGNUN

+All Keys should be kept in the same directory as the scripts are located.
+This will simplify the setup procedure.

 On startup of the RPi the GPS will begin looking for and aquring a GPS lock.